isha-git/Alzheimers-Disease/README.md

 **Of these, desicion trees gave the best accuracy (88.29%). <br>
 However, the highest Receiver Operating Characteristic (ROC) curve area of 0.78 was obtained using Support Vector Machine with Radial kernel.**

+Note- The results on Support Vector Machine using R library were provided in the paper and were not reproduced by us.

 # Team Members
 The project was developed with <a href = "https://github.com/jagriti04">Jagriti</a> and <a href="https://github.com/shripriyamaheshwari">Shripriya Maheshwari</a> for the Machine Learning course (CS314b) at the Indian Instiute of Information Technology, Design and Manufacturing, Jabalpur, India.